Any motorized vehicle that has two wheels will be defined as a motorcycle and this includes mopeds and vehicles with smaller engines.

 Bicycle parking on the CSU campus is restricted as follows:

 - No parking at a tree, post, roadway utility pole, light post, handrails or banister, or parking meter.
-Take special note that parking at handrails and banisters causes problems for pedestrians.
+Parking at handrails and banisters causes problems for pedestrians.

 - No parking on lawns.